vhscom/after-dark/README.md

 ## Customizing CSS

-To customize CSS without having to tamper with theme files do the following:
+To add your own theme css or override existing CSS without having to change theme files do the following:

 1. Create a `critical-custom.css.html` in your site's `layouts/partials directory`.
 1. Add your customizations inside a `style` element.